DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

         This is a good way to ensure that you don't accidentally create a feature that everyone automatically has access to.
-        You have to explicitly think about what permission is required for the feature and set that on the view before anyone can gain access to it.
+        You have to explicitly think about what permission is required for the feature, set it on the view, and give the permission to the users that need it before anyone can gain access to it.

 Once you have determined what general policy you want to follow, use the corresponding section to properly set up and configure authorization.